msv-lab/f1x/doc/Manual.md

 #### -a [ --all ] ####

-Enables generation of all patches in the search space.
-In this mode, consider using `--disable-validation` to reduce evaluation time.
+Enables exploration of whole search space.
+By default, one patch per location is generated.

 #### -v [ --verbose ] ####